 While there are a number of distinct situations where cylindrical robots are optimal for automation performance, many processes can be done with other, more common robot types like Cartesian or SCARA robots.
 These other robot types can go a long way to matching the speed and precision seen from cylindrical robots.

 If you’re considering automating a process where cylindrical robots might be used or looking for service or replacement of a current robotic system, contact Midwest Engineered Systems.
 We have decades of experience with a variety of robot types and configurations in all manner of applications.
-Our applications engineers can work with you to develop robotic processes that increases throughput while providing the quality necessary to make the production automation project a success.
+Our applications engineers can work with you to develop robotic processes that increase throughput while providing the quality necessary to make the production automation project a success.